SarahA79/ponte-vecchio-killaloe/README.md

 ### Typography

-font used was the alata font as this was te font previously used on the menu.
+The Font used throught the whole site was the alata font as this was the font previously used on the hardcopy menu and the owners requestesd full cohesion in the font.
 ![Fonts](assets/images/font-ss.png)

 ### Imagery

-imagry used was acombination of owner supplied photos and AI generated creations for a striking harmony that envokes a warm and mouthwatering feeling for the service users.
+Imagery used was acombination of owner supplied photos and AI generated creations for a striking harmony that envokes a warm and mouthwatering feeling for the service users.

 ## Features
 - Homepage
 ![homepage](assets/images/homepage-ss.png)
+Basic welcome information to users introducing the overall business of Ponte Vecchio

 - Food Menu
 ![Food Menu ](assets/images/food-ss.png)
+Provides a catagorised menu for the cafe.

 - Drinks Menu
 ![Drinks Menu](assets/images/drinks-ss.png)
+Proveds a list of drinks and prices sepreate from the food menu

 - Feedback Form
 ![Feedback](assets/images/feedback.png)
+Allows customers to provide feedback to Ponte Vecchio owners as desired
- - thank you response page with link back to home
+ - Thank you response page with link back to home